apache/incubator-graphar/spark/README.rst

 GraphAr Spark
 =============
-This directory contains the code and build system for the GraphAr Spark libraries.
+This directory contains the code and build system for the GraphAr Spark library.

 Building GraphAr Spark